swaptacular/swpt_accounts/protocol.rst

    The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
    fields in the received `PreparedTransfer`_ message MUST be compared to the values stored in the `RT record`_.
-If they are the same, no action MUST be taken; if they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_
+If they are the same, no action SHOULD be taken; if they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

 settled